apigeecs/apigee-jsc-debug/sampleProxy/README.md

 ## Installation

-Their is a zip bundle in the targets directory that can be uploaded to edge.
+There is a zip bundle in the targets directory that can be uploaded to edge.
 Through the UI console.

 As well, you can edit the POM files and use Maven to deploy.
 More information on using Maven to deploy edge proxies can be found at: https://github.com/apigee/apigee-deploy-maven-plugin